geangohn/Bayesian-Optimization/README.md

 # Bayesian-Optimization
-Code and Example for Bayesian Optimization for LightGBM
+Code and Example for Bayesian Optimization based on Gaussian Processes for LightGBM